Table of Contents

 The password is available under Configuration > Gateway > Configuration Server Password.

-The Gateway regularly checks for configuration changes, but it is possible to immediately import the new configuration by clicking the UPDATE CONFIGURATION.
+The Gateway regularly checks for configuration changes, but it is possible to immediately import the new configuration by clicking the UPDATE CONFIGURATION button.

 Configuration Mode